Last Updated on

-Since the Canary Mastiff displays guard dog tendencies, it can be aggressive towards other dogs or strangers.
+Since the Presa Canario displays guard dog tendencies, it can be aggressive towards other dogs or strangers.
 This, of course, makes it a bit more weary to have around children as compared to the kid-loving Boerboel.

 The key to obedience is by training, of course, which should be administered when it is a puppy.